freqtrade/freqtrade/docs/installation.md

 ##### What is Conda?

-It is (1) Package, (2) dependency and (3) environment management for any language : https://docs.conda.io/projects/conda/en/latest/index.html
+It is: (1) package, (2) dependency and (3) environment management for any programming language : https://docs.conda.io/projects/conda/en/latest/index.html

 Shortly : Conda < Miniconda < Anaconda.
 Check : https://linuxnetmag.com/miniconda-vs-anaconda/